-One of the assignments for some of the BUS 201 classes this term requires finding recent articles from a short list of publications.
+One of the assignments for some of the BUS 200 and 201 classes this term requires finding recent articles from a short list of publications.
 This guide is meant to save you some time finding those magazines & newspapers in the SFU Library.

 If the publications you are looking for aren't covered by this guide, send me an email and I'll add them! -- Mark: email@example.com

 - In our Burnaby library (WAC Bennett Library), recent issues of the print newspapers (G&M and NYT) we carry are in the Current Newspapers area on the north side of the 6th floor.
 Current print issues of the Economist magazine are in our Print Journals area, also on the 6th floor.

 - In cases where we've indicated that PDF copies are available, they are page images: copies of exactly what you would see if you were to read the print version of the publication.